 When it comes to structuring a tax-efficient investment portfolio, we believe it is important to consider “asset location.”
 That is—which types of investments should be held in which accounts?
 Conventional wisdom would reason as follows:

-- Tax-efficient investments should be held primarily in personal brokerage accounts.
+Tax-efficient investments should be held primarily in personal brokerage accounts.
 This could include municipal bond funds, tax-efficient index funds and even individual stocks.

-- Tax-inefficient or “income generating” investments should be held in tax-favored accounts like IRAs and 401k plans.
+Tax-inefficient or “income generating” investments should be held in tax-favored accounts like IRAs and 401k plans.
 This would include most fixed income investments (bonds, preferred stocks, TIPS), as well as certain types of stock investments including REITS, dividend payer stocks and some actively managed stock mutual funds.

 Cash held in an emergency fund (no tax no penalty)Proceeds from a personal investment account (no penalty and little or no tax)Money held in IRAs and 401k plans (subject to taxes and early withdrawal penalty).